alistaircol/ac-website/content/articles/github-action-build-multiple-sets-of-documentation.md

 ```

 This will create a branch for each of the documentation generators.
 These can be cloned and checked out to the branch if desired.

+**Note** an alternative method to creating a branch could be to create an [artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) instead.

 Another job to consolidate the branches into a single branch: